xet7/notegame/README.md

 ## In English

 - At 2023-07-05, Lauri Ojansivu (https://github.com/xet7) asked his teacher Tapio Pärepalo, and got permission to release this game as Open Source.
-We made this game at 1995.
+We made this Amiga game with Blitz Basic 2 at 1995.
+  Some versions of Blitz Basic maybe runs also at Windows/Linux/Mac.
 - Code is at Aika/Code/Aikaar_V0.26.bb2
 - History: Lauri's family bought Amiga 500 at 1989 from Tapio, when Lauri was at 7th grade at secondary school.
 After that,